freeCodeCamp/freeCodeCamp/guide/english/r/functions/index.md

 - The data that you pass into the function is called the function’s argument.

 - You can simulate a roll of the die with R’s  `sample()`function.
-The `sample()` function takes two arguments:a vector named  x and a number named  size.
+The `sample()` function takes two arguments: a vector named  x and a number named  size.
 For example:

 ```r
 > sample(x = 1:4, size = 2)